CubingBadWolf/L3InternalLastCard/README.md

 ### Last Card Calls
 When the user has only one card remaining the computer will wait 3 seconds for this to be indicated You would do this by entering anything (including just pressing enter) into the terminal within the 3 seconds.
-If 3 seconds go by without input then the user would be told that they didn't enter indication and will result in having one card added to their hand before the next turn.
+If 3 seconds go by without input then the user would be told that they didn't enter any indication and will result in having one card added to their hand before the next turn.

 ### Winning and playing again
 When you have played all your cards and completed any special actions, such as when the last card is an Ace or Joker you have won the game.